Lns-XueFeng/Lns-XueFeng/README.md

 ### Hi I am XueFeng 👋
-- 😄 I am an student, a python hobbyists
+- 😄 I am a student, a python hobbyists
 - ⚡ In the futrue most likely to become a blasting engineer
 - 🔭 My hobbys: enjoys programming, reading novels and listening to music
 - 📫 My Email: 1477792904@qq.com